BigShuiTai/Wind-Data-Plotter/README.md

 If ```georange``` parameter sets ```None``` or ```false```, HY Plotter will set a global extent.

-But if you are not setting any values on ```georange```, or it isn't a four-length turple, HY Plotter will raise an error.
+But if you are not setting any values on ```georange```, or it isn't a four-length tuple, HY Plotter will raise an error.

 Example:
 ```py